raphaelsulzer/mesh-tools/README.md

 ### labatut

-Reconstruct a mesh from a point cloud using the algorithm presented in [Labatut et al. 2009](https://diglib.eg.org/handle/10.2312/CGF.v28i8pp2275-2290).
+Reconstruct a mesh from a point cloud with visibility information using the algorithm presented in [Labatut et al. 2009](https://diglib.eg.org/handle/10.2312/CGF.v28i8pp2275-2290).

 ### feat